cfrBernard/GitHub-Follower-Management/README.txt

-GO on release page for the app !

 # GitHub Follower Management Script
 This Python script allows you to manage your GitHub subscriptions through a GUI.
 It can automatically follow users who follow you back, unfollow those who do not, and manage a blacklist of users to ignore.